Ahmed-Al-Sayyah/Cybersecurity-Guide/README.md

-# Cybersecurity-Guide
+# Cybersecurity Guide for Individuals, Institutions, and Companies

+This repository contains my assignment on cybersecurity, prepared for submission to Eng.
+Imran Malkawi.

+## 📌 Overview
+The guide explains:
+- Common cybersecurity threats.
+- Best practices for protection.
-A comprehensive guide on cybersecurity for individuals, institutions, and companies.
-It explains common threats and provides practical protection strategies.
+- Recommendations for individuals, institutions, and companies.

+## 📂 Contents
+- `Cybersecurity_Guide.pdf` → The full assignment.
+- Additional notes and references.

+## 🔗 Author
+**Ahmed Al-Sayyah**